jofaria/jofaria/README.md

 - 👋 Hi, I’m @jofaria.
 Nice to e-meet you!
 - 👀 I’m full-stack developer in the making, with a background in Marketing.
-- 🌱 Curently finishing a coding bootcamp in Lisbon!
+- 🌱 Currently finishing a coding bootcamp in Lisbon!
 - 📫 You can reach me on Linkedin: linkedin.com/in/joanaadaodefaria

 <!---